 “Our experiments indicate that the SARS-CoV-2 virus suppresses the immune response in immature enterocytes, the primary cells of the human intestine.
 That allows the virus to multiply in them and spread throughout the body.
 It also turns the digestive system into a reservoir of inflammation.
-We must study it for a full understanding of the pathogenesis of coronavirus infection,” reads the text of the study.
+Therefore, we must study it for a full understanding of the pathogenesis of coronavirus infection,” reads the text of the study.

 According to the current views of scientists, infection with the SARS-CoV-2 coronavirus leads to the development of severe disorders in the immune system.
 It also causes massive inflammation and microthrombus formation.
 Especially these and other problems threaten the patient’s life.
-Now scientists are trying to understand why they arise and how to prevent their development.
+Now scientists are trying to understand why they arise and prevent their development.

-Alkalising colonic irrigation with bicarbonate of soda and high strength probiotic implants and comprehensive consultation at the Parkland Natural Health
+Alkalising colonic irrigation with bicarbonate of soda and high strength probiotic implants, and comprehensive consultation is available at Parkland Natural Health Clinic.

 Moreover, subsequent observations indicated that the penetration of the virus led to the opposite.
 That is, the activity of this gene decreased, the reasons for which are not yet clear.
-The penetration of the virus led to the shutdown of several genes associated with the reaction of cells to interferons.
+The virus penetration led to the shutdown of several genes associated with the reaction of cells to interferons.
 Those are complex protein molecules that are simultaneously capable of neutralizing viral particles.
 At the same time, they are activating immunity in already infected and still healthy cells.

 A similar feature of SARS-CoV-2 allows this virus to multiply in the intestine for a very long time.
 It also allows it to penetrate other regions of the body.
 Moreover, it creates favourable conditions for its existence in the digestive system.
 Stanifer and her colleagues will continue observations of how the virus replicates in the intestines of animals.
 They hope it will help scientists understand how this process plays in the development of COVID-19.